Coronavirus testing sites in Seattle stretched beyond capacity as people seek pre-Thanksgiving results

-The City of Seattle’s coronavirus testing sites are being stretched beyond capacity, according to the city’s testing leader, who is asking those seeking testing ahead of the holidays to hold off so sites can serve people who have symptoms or exposures.
+The city of Seattle’s coronavirus testing sites are being stretched beyond capacity, according to the city’s testing leader, who is asking those seeking testing ahead of the holidays to hold off so sites can serve people who have symptoms or exposures.

 “People who don’t have symptoms and haven’t been exposed shouldn’t be socializing at Thanksgiving and they shouldn’t need to get tested,” said Brian Wallace, an acting captain with the Seattle Fire Department, which is leading the city’s testing efforts.
 “The bottom line is: We don’t have the testing capacity to test everyone in the Puget Sound Region for holiday travel.
 We just don’t.”